Fooling the Image Dehazing Models by First Order Gradient: Experiments

 To show the attack results on different datasets with different scales, the experiments are conducted on six different datasets: ITS (indoor) and OTS (outdoor) from RESIDE~\cite{li2018benchmarking}, I-HAZE~\cite{ancuti2018ihaze}, O-HAZE~\cite{ancuti2018ohaze}, D-Hazy~\cite{ancuti2016d}, 4K~\cite{zheng2021ultra} and Foggy-City~\cite{sakaridis2018semantic,cordts2016cityscapes}.
 The details about these datasets can be found in corresponding papers.

+To ensure that the attack results are reliable, we choose the widely cited papers (dehazing algorithms) that are published on well-known conferences as baselines.
+The baselines methods are DM2FNet~\cite{deng2019deep}, GCANet~\cite{chen2019gated}, MSBDN~\cite{dong2020multi}, FFANet~\cite{qin2020ffa}, GridDehazeNet~\cite{liu2019griddehazenet} and 4KDehazing~\cite{zheng2021ultra}, respectively.
 The batch size is the same for all the baseline dehazing networks trained on the same dataset, that is $8$ for ITS/OTS/4K and $4$ for D-Hazy/I-HAZE/O-HAZE/Foggy-City.
 The image size for ITS/OTS/4K/I-HAZE/O-HAZE, D-Hazy and Foggy-City are $256 \times 256$, $480 \times 640$ and $256 \times 512$, respectively.
 We choose the widely used metric PSNR and SSIM~\cite{wang2004image} for the evaluation, which are consistent with our attack loss functions.
-Lower PSNR and SSIM value stand for worse dehazing results, while represent better attack performance.
+Lower PSNR and SSIM value stand for worse dehazing result, while representing better attack performance.
+When evaluating the performance of the model before and after the attack, we used exactly the same experimental settings.
+The dimensionalities of the input hazy image and the parameters of the dehazing model are exactly the same.
+Therefore, the reason for the degradation in model performance is the adversarial perturbations generated by our proposed attack algorithm.